-As of September 30, 2020 and 2019, the University recorded \$2,279,831 and \$2,249,781, respectively, from a tobacco settlement agreement entered into by the Government of Guam to be expended by the University for enhancement of learning resources and technology.
+As of September 30, 2021 and 2020, the University recorded \$2,292,937 and \$2,279,831 respectively, from a tobacco settlement agreement entered into by the Government of Guam to be expended by the University for enhancement of learning resources and technology.
 The funds may only be expended in accordance with purposes set forth by the Guam Economic Development Authority, a component unit of the Government of Guam.
-Of the amount recorded, \$1,725,664 and \$1,722,323 at September 30, 2020 and 2019, respectively, is invested in a Federated Short-Intermediate Duration Municipal Trust Service Shares mutual fund, presented as restricted investments in the statements of net position.
+Of the amount recorded, \$1,725,664 at September 30, 2021 and 2020 is invested in a Federated Short-Intermediate Duration Municipal Trust Service Shares mutual fund, presented as restricted investments in the statements of net position.